sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modelling.rst

 Building the Linear Regression Model
 ----------------------------------
-We use the ``Linear Regression`` processor to create a new dataset from 2 other datasets using SQL-style joins.
-In this case we are using an inner join to only capture the intersection of the 2 datasets.
+We use the ``Linear Regression`` processor to create an OLS Regression model using SparkML.
+In this case we are modelling the quantity demanded to determine the relationship between price and quantity, otherwise known as elasticity.
+Since we are building multiple models, it is important that we are able to differentiate model results.
+We can use the Model Identifier option to name each model, here we are using the Product Code to label each model.

 Processor Configuration